FREQUENTLY ASKED QUESTIONS

 A: This will require a single room and is at the discretion of the resort and the airline.
 Another concern is transportation to and from the resort and the airline.
 The club will not get involved with getting any of the aforementioned authorizations.
 The responsibility is totally that of the traveler with the service animal.
 Club functions such as group meals and social gatherings with said animal will not be allowed due to the possibility that someone in the group may have of serious allergies.

 Q. What is a Known Travelers Number and TSA Pre-Check?

 A. A Known Traveler Number (KTN) is a number that identifies you as a member of a Trusted Traveler Program.
 You’ll get a KTN when you apply for TSA PreCheck.
-TSA PreCheck, will result in shorter security lines and you won’t have to remove items from your bag or remove shoes or belt.
+TSA PreCheck, will result in shorter security lines and you may not have to remove items from your bag or remove shoes or belt.